Who I am:

 I am PintsizedPioneer (Ben Chung): Amateur linguist, insatiable foodie, and chronically single 20-something.

-I was born in the port city of Incheon, South Korea and was quickly moved to the United States where I grew up in the flat Midwest.
-Now, I attend the University of British Columbia Vancouver campus and am a grateful uninvited guest on the ancestral, traditional, and unceded territories of the xʷməθkwəy̓əm (Musqueam), Skwxwú7mesh (Squamish), and Səl̓ílwətaʔ/Selilwitulh (Tsleil-Waututh) First Nations, which Vancouver now occupies.
+I was born in the port city of Incheon, South Korea.
+However, I was quickly moved to the United States where I grew up mostly in the flat Midwest.

-I fall into categories like budget traveler (I am at least a frugal spender), so moderate hostels, street food, and public transportation are my favourite utilities.
+I also fall into categories like budget traveler; I am at least a frugal spender.
+Moderate hostels, street food, and public transportation are my favourite utilities.
 Want to know how to save some bucks abroad?
-I got you covered.
+No problem.

-There are many destinations I wish I could add to the list, but currently, some of these places may not generally be deemed safe for me to visit (some LGBTQ+ unfriendly countries without getting into details).
-But, travel is about breaking down barriers, and I have had too many awkward encounters abroad to get discouraged and stop now.
+I think that travel is about breaking down barriers, and I have had too many awkward encounters abroad to get discouraged and stop now.

 Safe travels and remember to explore!